MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

     <Operator name="Contoso (Argentina)">
     ```

-- On each row of the spreadsheet that is submitted, you must specify only one of the following:
+- In the mobile operator configuration portal, you must specify only one of the following:

   - An MCC+MNC with a blank IMSI range
   - An MCC+MNC with a specific IMSI range